 Documents for a Grandparent Vacation

 If your parents are taking the kids outside of the country, everyone will need a passport.
 Depending on where they’re going, they might also need visas.
 But that’s not all.
 Copies of birth certificates and a note of consent will be needed for each child going on a holiday with grandparents.
 Both parents need to notarize and sign these consent letters.
 For road trips within the US, this type of paperwork isn’t really necessary.
-However, it can come in handy during an emergency.
+But it can come in handy during an emergency.

 What to Include in a Consent Letter

 In your letter, be sure to list all the information that will identify your child and their grandparents.
-Write that the kids are on a holiday with grandparents.
+Write that the kids are on holiday with grandparents.
 You should include your child’s birth date and passport number as well as the birth date and passport number of the accompanying grandparents.
-Detail the group’s travel plans including flight number, hotels, departure and return dates.
+Detail the group’s travel plans including flight number, hotels, departure, and return dates.
 Remember to also provide your contact information.
 For more information about consent letters, look at the U.S. Customs and Border Protection website.

 Flying With Grandkids